warner/foolscap/doc/connection-handlers.rst

   The handler only makes one attempt to connect to the control port (when the first hint is processed), and uses that connection for all subsequent hints.
+* `tor.control_endpoint_maker(tor_control_endpoint_maker)` : This is like
+  `tor_control_endpoint()`, but instead of providing the endpoint directly, you provide a function which will return the endpoint on-demand.
+The function won't be called until a `tor:` hint is encountered, so you can avoid doing work until needed, and it can return a Deferred, so the handler won't try to connect to Tor until your function says it's ready.
+The function is given one argument: the reactor to use.
+This handler exists to support a use case where the application wants to launch Tor on it's own, so it can set up an onion-service listener, but wants to use the same Tor for outbound connections too (`tor.launch()` doesn't expose enough txtorcon internals to support this, and `tor.control_endpoint()` needs to know the endpoint too early, and also connects to Tor too early).
 * `tor.launch(data_directory=None, tor_binary=None)` : This launches a new
   copy of Tor (once, when the first hint is processed). `tor_binary=` points to the exact executable to be run, otherwise it will search $PATH for the